Resilience learning hub

 Face-to-face and online wellbeing workshops offering effective, easy-to-learn education in an informal style.
 Available for young people and adults, the workshops are fully funded.

-Community Resilience and the curriculum
+Community Resilience and Young People

 Education Scotland has created a bank of learning resources to support formal and informal education for young people on topics including